-Students are required to report to their house office before advisory if they do not have their ID Badge.
-The house office will issue a temporary ID.
+Students are required to report to the main campus front desk kiosk or their house office before advisory if they do not have their ID Badge.
+The student will be issued a temporary ID.
 Chronic disregard of the ID badge policy will result in disciplinary action up to and including suspension.

 Students are responsible for their ID badges.
-If the badge is lost, the student is responsible for purchasing a new one in Student Support Services.
+If the badge is lost, the student is responsible for purchasing a new one in their house office.
 The replacement cost is \$5.00.
 ID Badges are the property of Lowell High School and must not be altered or defaced in any way.